-Data indicates that Tier 2 strategies are improving in reading since we went from 35% to 50% of our students receiving Tier 2 intervention meeting growth goals.
-However, we had a dip in math results from 75% to 55% of our students receiving Tier 2 intervention meeting growth goals.
+Data indicates that Tier 2 strategies are consistently working since we went from 50% to 51% of our students receiving Tier 2 intervention for reading meeting growth goals.
+In math, results are also consistent, going from 55% to 57% of our students receiving Tier 2 math intervention meeting growth goals.
 Tier 2 intervention is by nature very transient so the two baselines are a different set of students.
 Nevertheless, we will continue to monitor progress of our math strategies and seek out further best practices.